opengitorg/openmr-git-course/_episodes/04-collaboration.md

 if you are an academic - but do check this information as T&C may change).

 ### GitHub for research
-GitHub **isn't** the only remote repostitories provider.
+GitHub **isn't** the only remote repostitory provider.
 It is however very popular, in particular within the Open Source communities.
 The reason why we teach GitHub in this tutorial is mainly due to popular demand.